suhasgowdam99-dot/Robosoccer-bot/README.md

 2. Power system properly
 3. Bind FlySky transmitter
 4. Calibrate endpoints if needed
+5. Use this link to find the circuit connection https://app.cirkitdesigner.com/project/dc01cad4-192e-454c-93aa-3d81562c3470
 ## 📷 Diagrams

 See `/docs/` for wiring and block diagrams.